Horse Close Wood

 Something that Alice Fookes was particularly concerned about was the state of Horse Close Wood.
 This section of wood located right at the North Eastern end of the park, is certainly older than the Capability Brown designed section of Wimbledon Park.
 Brown carried out his works in 1765 while Horse Close Wood appears to have been established well before that date.

 The wood was indeed in a sorry state, full of rubbish as you will find in the following paper.
 This was another example of the Parks Department of the London Borough of Merton and the Heritage Group working together to produce a stunning result.
 We first met on 21 February, 2004 and cleared the wood of rubbish and then on 2 April, we laid the path with woodchips recently left over from pollarding a number of trees in Wimbledon Park.
+All of the materials we needed were made available by Merton and we completed each of the big tasks on time.
+Alice provided the tea which was a great incentive after spending a Saturday afternoon not on the couch watching television!

 It is hoped that over the next few years, a plan will be developed for the full restoration of Horse Close Wood, which is currently choked with brambles and the trees are obscured with ivy.
 We would like to see a more formalized path, made of natural bedding instead of asphalt, that will allow wheelchair access to the wood.
 Perhaps a couple of seating areas as well and some informative placards which will help visitors understand what is in the wood.